OpenNebula/docs/source/configuration_guide/sunstone_configuration/sunstone.rst

 VMware Remote Console provides console access and client device connection to VMs on a remote host.

-This type of connections requieres to generate a ``TOKEN`` to connect with the Virtual Machine allocated on vCenter every time you click on the VMRC button.
-Also your connection is made by a proxy and you can change the target on the file fireedege-server.conf.
+These type of connections requests a ``TOKEN`` from vCenter to connect with the Virtual Machine allocated on vCenter every time you click on the VMRC button.

 To use this option, you will only have to enable VNC / VMRC connections to your VMs and start the Fireedge Server.